jhsvendsen/jhsvendsen.github.io/_posts/2020-05-04-Vehicle-Dynamics-Books.md

 So to me these books actually complement each other, even though people often see it as one or the other.

-{% include figure.html path="blog/VDbooks/VDItaly.jpg" alt="The Science of Vehicle Dynamics"
+{% include figure.html path="blog/VDbooks/VDItaly.jpg" alt="The Science of Vehicle Dynamics"%}